 IBO training includes weekly meetings and calls, and Saturday/regional/national events.
 Sellers also have access to a brochure that includes important numbers.
 There are several online documents and presentations available for sellers to rely on, from motivation skills, to how to throw a coffee party, to how to build your own network of sellers.
 IBOs can enroll in an autoship option so that they always have product available.
 The full policies and procedures manual is available online.
 There is no annual renewal fee to be a Gano Excel seller.

-Gano Excel is a multinational company based in Malaysia.
-It’s still the company’s home base.
+Malaysia is still the company’s home base (like QNet).
 Sellers operate in 70 countries, including the U.S., Canada, Central America (Panama, Costa Rica, Dominican Republic, Peru, Mexico, and more), Asia, Australia, and Europe.
 Some products are available only in some countries.

 Basing a full product line on a single, key ingredient seems risky.
 What happens if there’s a problem with the Ganoderma Lucidum crop one season?
 This could have a significant and adverse affect on product availability, and by extension, sellers’ ability to obtain and sell product.